liamw1/oxibooru/doc/CONVERSION.md

 2. **Some image formats**

-    Currently, Oxibooru doesn't support AVIF, HEIF, HEIC, or SWF file formats.
+    Currently, Oxibooru doesn't support AVIF, HEIF, or HEIC file formats.
     In the future, support for AVIF is very likely.
 HEIF and HEIC are a little less likely and depends on if I can find a good crate for them.
-SWF is probably never going to be supported.

 3. **Some post types**

-    Oxibooru does not currently support YouTube or Flash posts.
-YouTube posts may be supported in the future, while Flash posts are unlikely to ever see support.
+    Oxibooru does not currently support YouTube posts and is unlikely to support them in the future.

 4. **Snapshots**